ncatlab/nlab-content/pages/7/6/0/2/2067/content.md

 morphism that lend themselves better to generalization to [[higher category theory]].

-For the following, we need this notionation: let
+For the following, we need this notation: let

 * $X/x_2$ by the [[overcategory]] of $X$ over the object $x_2$;